 - Students will be required to wear face coverings at all times except when eating, drinking or otherwise permitted by the supervising adult(s).
 We will provide designated locations for “mask breaks” should an individual student require temporary respite.
 Based on current guidance, students in our Toddler program under the age of 2 will not be required to wear face coverings.
 For additional information about face coverings see "Health & Safety Protocols - Face Coverings" under Healthy Community.

 - Students should try to maintain a physical distance of six (6) feet from each other while inside and preferably also while outdoors.
-School staff will be present to remind students of physical distancing requirements and to encourage play that naturally utilize physical distancing.
+We understand that the CDC guidelines state student-to-student interactions can be performed at three (3) feet of distance.
+We are still using the six (6) foot rule, but understand that during the course of the day, students may be closer to each other.
+School staff will be present to remind students of physical distancing requirements and to encourage play that naturally utilizes physical distancing.

 - Students will be expected to wash hands often and to follow hygienic hand washing techniques, which will be taught and reinforced by our teachers and staff.
 (See "Health & Safety Protocols - Hand Washing & Hand Sanitizer" under Healthy Community).